building lasting peace

 Our Impact

-• GPBF raised $150,000 during the 13-year operating period (2011 to 2023). $109,000 was spent on Core programs (Grants, Advocacy, and Due Diligence), while $16,000 was spent on administrative expenses.
+• GPBF raised $190,000 over its 15-year operating period (from 2011 to 2025). $129,000 was spent on core programs (grants, advocacy, and due diligence), while $16,000 was spent on administrative expenses.
+The remaining $45,000 will fund future peace building work.

-• Since 2012, GPBF has issued $6,500 in Precision Micro-Grants℠ to Seeds of Peace (SOP) to support their international peace camp in Otisfield, Maine, that serves as its programming foundation.
-A significant goal of SOP is to enable dialog program participants to see the human face of their enemies, and from that experience build relationships based on mutual trust and respect.
+• Since 2012, GPBF has issued $9,200 in Precision Micro-Grants to Seeds of Peace (SOP) to support its international peace camp in Otisfield, Maine, that serves as the foundation for its programming.
+SOP helps young leaders from communities in conflict engage through dialogue and build relationships based on mutual trust and respect.

-• From 2014-2018, GPBF issued $2,500 in Precision Micro-Grants℠ to Dancing Classrooms Pittsburgh (DCP).
-DCP used ballroom dancing as a tool to break down social barriers, teach about honor and respect, treat others carefully, improve self-confidence, and communicate and accept others even if they are different.
+• From 2014 to 2018, GPBF issued $2,500 in Precision Micro-Grants to Dancing Classrooms (DC) – Pittsburgh.
+In 2025, GPBF issued a $500 grant to DC – New York City.
+DC uses ballroom dancing to break down social barriers, teach honor and respect, improve self-confidence, and promote cross-cultural communication and understanding.

-• From 2017-2023, GPBF issued $3,500 in Precision Micro-Grants℠ to Musicians without Borders (MwB) to support inter-ethnic workshops in the Mitrovica Rock School (Mitrovica, Kosovo).
+• From 2017 to 2025, GPBF issued $4,500 in Precision Micro-Grants to Musicians Without Borders (MWB) to support interethnic workshops in the Mitrovica Rock School (Mitrovica, Kosovo).

-• In 2019 and 2020, GPBF issued $1,500 in Precision Micro-Grants℠ to Sterling Park Elementary School in Casselberry, Florida to support their “Sound of Peace” and “Music Explorers: The Road Less Traveled” programs.
+• From 2019 to 2020, GPBF issued $1,500 in Precision Micro-Grants to Sterling Park Elementary School in Casselberry, Florida, to support its “Sound of Peace” and “Music Explorers: The Road Less Traveled” programs.

-• In 2022, GPBF issued a $1,000 Precision Micro-Grant℠ to Breaking Ground in Cameroon, Africa, to support their Peace Clubs programs to provide peace education to youth of the area.
+• In 2022, GPBF issued a $1,000 Precision Micro-Grant to Breaking Ground to support its Peace Clubs in Cameroon in providing peace education to young people in the community.